panoptesDev/Safecoin/docs/src/staking/stake-accounts.md

 title: Stake Account Structure
 ---

-A stake account on Safecoin can be used to delegate tokens to validators on the network to potentially earn rewards for the owner of the stake account.
+A stake account on Panoptis can be used to delegate tokens to validators on the network to potentially earn rewards for the owner of the stake account.
 Stake accounts are created and managed differently than a traditional wallet address, known as a _system account_.
 A system account is only able to send and receive PANO from other accounts on the network, whereas a stake account supports more complex operations needed to manage a delegation of tokens.

-Stake accounts on Safecoin also work differently than those of other Proof-of-Stake blockchain networks that you may be familiar with.
-This document describes the high-level structure and functions of a Safecoin stake account.
+Stake accounts on Panoptis also work differently than those of other Proof-of-Stake blockchain networks that you may be familiar with.
+This document describes the high-level structure and functions of a Panoptis stake account.

 #### Account Address